 Bridge has now received the Sustrans Bronze Award for Active Travel - Well Done everyone!
 (November 2015)

-We are encouraging pupils to go on the C2K NewsDesk both in school and at home to read a wide variety of interesting up-to-date news articles and reports written by pupils in School reporter (Current P.6 have reports published at the moment and would love for you to read them).
+We are encouraging pupils to go on the C2K NewsDesk both in school and at home to read a wide variety of interesting up-to-date news articles and reports written by pupils in School reporter.
 All of the reports are written for children and podcasts read the reports to them enabling children of all reading abilities to access them.

 Children can add comments of their own and even submit their own reports for a wider audience to read!
 Remember to stay safe online and act responsibly by only posting suitable comments.
 Get an adult to help by checking your comment before you post it!